Base Conversion Method

 1 × 26² = 676

-So, to do whole numbers you do repeated divisions and put the results in from right to left
+So, for whole numbers, we do repeated divisions and use the results from right to left

-Note: if you use the A=0 style, then the code ATL is really B__ (you figure it out!)
+Note: if we use the A=0 style, then the code ATL is really B__ you figure it out ;)

 What happens after the Decimal Point?

-Now, if you have followed how to do whole numbers, we can look at "decimals" (hmmm... not an accurate word becuase it implies base-10 but you know what I mean).
+Now, if you have followed how to do whole numbers, we can look at "decimals" (hmmm... not an accurate word because it means Base 10 but you know what I am talking about).

-To do "decimals", you use repeated multiplies and build from left to right.
+To do "decimals", we use repeated multiplies and build from left to right.

 .1416 × 26 = 3.6816